-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

-The first question we need to answer, however, is how BIG were the implements of war that Goliath used and how TALL and STRONG he had to be to use them.
+The first questions we need to answer, however, is how BIG were the implements of war that Goliath used and how TALL and STRONG he had to be to use them.
 The Bible says his height was 'six cubits and a span" (1Samuel 17:4).
 The exact length of the ancient cubit, using modern measurement standards, is a topic of debate.
 Various Bible commentaries place the length of a cubit anywhere from 17 inches (43.2 centimeters) to 21 inches (53.3 centimeters).
 The length of a span is highly likely around 9 inches (22.9 centimeters).
 Conservatively, Goliath was 9 feet 3 inches tall or 2.82 meters and likely was a bit bigger!
 Compare this to the average height of a U.S. male (2003-2006 data) of 5 feet 10 inches (1.8 meters).

 Regarding the size and weight of Goliath's armor the Bible says his battle coat weighed 5,000 shekels of bronze.
 He carried a long spear or javelin when he went to war that was as thick as a weaver's beam (roughly 2 to 2 1/2 inches in diameter).
 The head of the spear he carried was made of iron and weighed six hundred shekels (1Samuel 17:5-7).